front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### Configurable options HOC refactoring

 In this release we have done a refactor of the configurable product options.
 We have extracted much of the logic from configurable product options from HOCs into functions that can be used even outside of react.
-We then created hooks that use these functions and finally refactored the HOCs to use these functions/hooks while ensuring that the HOCs signature and functionality does not change.
-We also added `useSelectedProductWithConfigurableOptions(product, selectedOptions)` that we think is useful when dealing with configurable product options. `useSelectedProductWithConfigurableOptions` accepts as input:

-- The product
-- The initial selected options (with one of the following formats `{ [optionId]: valueId }` or `{ [attribute or label], [value or optionValue] }`)

-And returns an Object with the following properties:

-- selectedProduct: The selected product (does not change the sku of the input product)
-- setOption: A function to set an option
-- selectedOptions: The current selected options in the format `{ [optionId]: valueId }`
-- baseProduct: The base product (that the selected product is part of)
-- selectedSku: The sku if the selected product
+This refactoring homogeneized how options were used and allowed us to fix some discrepancies between the product page and cart item update configurators.
+Internal APIs were updated to cope with this change, and we deprecated some legacy props.

 ### CartItemOptionsUpdater needs `product` prop